 Renogy Portable E.Flex Monocrystalline 10W Solar Panel

 Space and weight are always constraints for portable emergency supplies.
-So if you’re looking to reduce pack weight and accept the tradeoff in power output, the smaller and lighter $30 Renogy Portable E.Flex Monocrystalline 10W is an amazing charger, especially for the price.
+So if you’re looking to reduce pack weight and accept the tradeoff in power output, the smaller, lighter, and cheaper Renogy Portable E.Flex Monocrystalline 10W is an amazing charger, especially for the price.
 The build quality is fantastic — it’s one of the few we tested where the photovoltaic cells are embedded in a rigid plastic, which creates a premium product feel and confidence that it could take a beating.
 We did have some initial hesitation about the hinges, which don’t naturally close completely flat due to the rounded fabric.
 But as we used, packed, and repacked the charger, we came to feel it’d be fine, even in a stuffed bug out bag.
 The fact that it weighs in at a bit over half a pound (a full third lighter than the overall winners) while still being capable of sustained 5W output is remarkable.
 5W is half the output of the main winners, yet still enough to charge many common USB gadgets.

 Great for low light: